KulasDominikCKIK/GoogleMaps/README.md

 - w3schools.com - I used it for something I don't remember but it's not in anymore so it doesn't matter.
 - stackoverflow.com - For some javascript help at the beggining.
 - validator.w3.org - For the validation of the HTML code.
+- chatgpt.com - To understand some javascript code.